Marin Headlands, Golden Gate National Recreation Area

 Pacers are allowed after 50 miles in the 100 mile event.
 They are not allowed in other distances.
 The start is at 7:00 AM.

 Triple Marathon Alert!
-For 2018, we will be featuring the PCTR Triple Marathon Challenge.
+For 2019, we will once again be featuring the PCTR Triple Marathon Challenge.
 You will run three marathons in 33 Hours.The first marathon just needs to be completed by the start of the second.
 The second marathon needs to be completed by the start of the third.
 The third must be completed by 4PM on Sunday which is also the same time limit for the Hundred Milers.

 1st Marathon: Headlands Marathon Starting at 7AM Saturday Morning